Topological two-body interaction obstructing trivial ground states: an indicator of fractional Chern insulators: Pseudopotential versus Two-particle topological bands

 In this section, we argue that the topology of the two-particle bands — or equivalently, the topology of the effective interaction — plays a crucial role in mimicking the pseudopotentials known from FQHE physics.
 We begin by considering the two-particle problem on the lowest Landau level.
 Let us consider an interaction that depends only on the relative distance between two particles.
 The two-particle Hamiltonian in the lowest Landau level is expressed in terms of the relative/center-of-mass angular momenta $m$ and $M$:

 Due to rotational symmetry, the eigenvalues depend only on $m$.
 These eigenvalues, denoted by $\{V_m\}$, are known as Haldane's pseudopotentials \cite{Haldane-Hierarchy-83}.
 In the fermionic (bosonic) case, $m$ is restricted to odd (even) integers due to the required antisymmetry (symmetry) of the wavefunction.
 The corresponding two-body interaction leads to the exact FQHE ground states at fractional fillings \cite{yoshioka-textbook-02}.
-For instance, $m=1$ $(m=0)$ leads to the fermionic (bosonic) Laughlin state at filling fraction $\nu=1/3$ ($\nu=1/2$).
+In general, the fermionic (bosonic) Laughlin state at filling fraction $\nu=1/(2n+1)$ ($\nu=1/2n$) can be realized by including the pseudopotentials $\{V_m\}$ up to $m=2n-1$ $(m=2n-2)$.

 For simplicity, we fix $m$ to a specific value.
 The matrix elements in the real-space basis are

 where $(Z,z)=\left(\frac{z_1+z_2}{2},z_1-z_2\right)$ are the center-of-mass and relative complex coordinates, respectively.
 The explicit form of the two-particle wave function $\Psi_{M,m}(Z,z)$ is given in Ref. \cite{yoshioka-textbook-02} as